 This issue can arise where a struct or union contains a pointer to an object.
 If A and B are two struct objects of the same type that has a pointer member, then the statement A = B; copies all the members of B to the equivalent members of A. For the pointer, only the pointer itself has been copied, so A and B both now point to the same object, i.e. shallow copying.

-If the required behavior is to copy the struct and have each copy point to its own object, then a function is needed to implement deep copying, i.e. copy all the members of B to A – other than the pointer, and allocate sufficient memory to make a copy of the object pointed to by B and make A point to this new object.
+If the required behaviour is to copy the struct and have each copy point to its own object, then a function is needed to implement deep copying, i.e. copy all the members of B to A – other than the pointer, and allocate sufficient memory to make a copy of the object pointed to by B and make A point to this new object.

 6.38.2 Guidance to language users